PostHog/posthog.com/contents/docs/privacy/hipaa-compliance.md

 ## Does PostHog offer a BAA for PostHog Cloud?

 Yes.
-If you're interested in a BAA for HIPAA compliance, please contact [sales@posthog.com](mailto:sales@posthog.com) with information about your requirements.
+If you're interested in a BAA for HIPAA compliance, please [contact us with information about your requirements](/contact-sales).

 ## How to set PostHog up for HIPAA compliance